-No Impact Man: The Adventures of a Guilty Liberal Who Attempts to Save the Planet, and the Discoveries He Makes About Himself and Our Way of Life in the Process by Colin Beavan: This book chronicles Beavan’s year-long attempt to approach a zero impact lifestyle.
+This book chronicles Beavan’s year-long attempt to approach a zero-impact lifestyle.
 From the practical to the radical to the absurd, Beavan’s experiences lead him to surprising, humorous, and often profound conclusions about the environmental movement and the role that individuals can and should play in preserving the earth’s resources.

-Twelve by Twelve: A One-Room Cabin Off the Grid and Beyond the American Dream by William Powers: Far from Colin Beavan’s experiment in low-impact living, is Powers’ account of Dr. Jackie Benton, whose cabin is the book’s namesake.
+Far from Colin Beavan’s experiment in low-impact living is Powers’ account of Dr. Jackie Benton, whose cabin is the book’s namesake.
 Powers joins Benton, who has managed to live completely off the grid in a small cabin in the woods of North Carolina.
 Twelve by Twelve recounts his time spent with her and the many subtle ways that her seemingly radical lifestyle can help everyday people make important insights into the world in which we live.
 Although this book seems more somber than Beavan’s piece, it is also more poetic.

 700 Places to Volunteer Before You Die: A Traveler’s Guide by Nola Lee Kelsey

 This comprehensive volume is dedicated to volunteering and travel.
 Kelsey presents the seemingly endless possibilities for people looking to see the world and make a difference.
 More importantly, she also addresses the most common questions about volunteer vacations, and provides firsthand insights from both the volunteer and the organizational perspectives.
 After reading this book, you’ll be itching to get out there and see (and change) the world!